 Study programme: Marketing

-Amsterdam is geographically small so it's easy to get around by bike, tram, or walking.
-The Dutch people also make it feel cozy by being extremely welcoming and kind to foreign students.
-However, it carries all of the benefits associated with living in a big city.
+Amsterdam is a relatively small city so it's easy to get around by bike, tram, or walking.
+The Dutch people also make it feel extra cozy by being extremely welcoming and kind to foreign students.
+But Amsterdam still has all the benefits associated with living in a big city.
 There is always something to do.
 There are dozens of markets, hundreds of museums, and thousands of restaurants and cafés.
 It is really easy to travel by train to the surrounding cities in the Netherlands.
 I would recommend visiting Rotterdam and The Hague.
 If you want to get away for the weekend, then Schiphol Airport is easy to get to from anywhere in the city!

 Studying at VU Amsterdam

 Studying at VU Amsterdam involves more active discussion and less busy work.
 In my classes the final exam was usually worth the vast majority of my grade, which is different than back home, but I felt that professors prepared me well.
 Dutch culture in general is a straightforward and direct type of culture, which translates to students being expected to clearly communicate, hold themselves accountable for their work, and be on time.

 I wanted to go somewhere no one else was going.
 This semester was the first year my university offered the opportunity to study in Amsterdam.
 I wanted to immerse myself in a country where I didn't speak the language; somewhere I was going to be pushed out of my comfort zone.

 Never a Boring Day

 The city is so lively and far exceeded my expectations.
 There's so much to do and I find something new to see everyday.
 I have a lot more time on my hands since classes are once a week, which means I get to explore the Netherlands and Europe every weekend.

 Favorite Thing About Dutch Culture?